hphelion/documentation/migration-overview.md

 * [Managing security groups](#SecurityGroups)
 * [For further information](#MoreInfo)

-**Note**:  Use this overview in conjunction with the information on the [transition details](/migration-details/) page if you are planning on performing a customer support-assisted transition.
+**Note**:  Use this overview in conjunction with the information on the [assisted transition](/migration-details/) page if you are planning on performing a customer support-assisted transition.

 ## Before you begin ## {#BeforeYouBegin}